-Did you know that being in regular contact with a narcissist can cause IBS symptoms?
+Did you know that being in regular contact with a narcissist can trigger IBS symptoms?
+Narcissistic abuse and IBS can go hand in hand.

-Whether that person is a family member, a partner, a boss or coworker, they may be an important IBS trigger for you.
+Whether that person is a parent, a sibling or another family member, a partner, a boss or coworker, they may be an important regular IBS trigger.

 You may be nodding your head knowingly here, or actually wondering whether you know one.
-So here’s how you can recognize a narcissist.
+So here’s how you can recognise a narcissist.
+And how to recover from narcissistic abuse and IBS.

 What is a narcissist?